surazdott/nepali-date/README.md

 ```

 ## Basic usages
 Laravel will automatically discover this package.
 Hence, you don't need to add the service provider manually.
+It supports Nepali dates up to 2100 BS.

 Let's look at a simple example using Facade: